borodulex/russian-travel/README.md

 ## How to use

-Download the files and open index.html with browser.
+Visit this [page](https://borodulex.github.io/russian-travel/) or download the files and open index.html with browser.
 Tested out in Firefox, Google Chrome and Yandex Browser.